 A 3-meters long wire is one of its highlighting features.
 However, there is nowhere to coil it around- that’s a downside!

-It weighs around 1.6kg, which is quite heavy than many other steam irons.
+It weighs around 1.6kg, which is quite heavier than many other steam irons.
 With a heavy iron, there is no need to put too much pressure on the fabric, so some people prefer heavyweight irons.
 However, if you have weak bones or joints, don’t go for this iron.

 If you don’t want to invest a lot in a steam iron, but you can’t compromise on quality either, go for this model